thormagnusson/cmn/README.md

 # CMN: (Code Music Notation)

-**Code Music Notation for Human Interpreters**
+**Instructions for the Code Music Notation for Human Interpreters**

-Quick Instructions of the Code Music Notation language for human interpreters.
-The below instructions hopefully clarify the syntax, but also introduce the computational thinking that code notation makes possible.
+This language enables live coding composers to write notation for human instrumentalists.
+Textual instructions are powerful and commonly used in musical notation, but with CMN a language for computational thinking and algorithmic notation is added to the technique of text-based scores.
+The below instructions hopefully clarify the CMN syntax, but also introduce the computational thinking that code notation makes possible.

 The CMN is a notational language for human interpreters and thus different from traditional live coding CUI's (Code User Interfaces) written for machine interpreters.
 CMU is an object oriented programming language with a C-family syntax and dot notation, also supporting functional approaches, such as first class functions and recursion.

-The syntax is inspired by SuperCollider and Lua, using the latter language's syntax for comments and various other things.
+The syntax is inspired by [SuperCollider](http://supercollider.github.io) and [Lua](http://www.lua.org), using the latter language's syntax for comments and various other things.
 When performing, choose Lua syntax colouring in your favourite code editor.

+A key feature of this language is that it's written for humans, who incidentally have much stronger capability of interpreting language and syntax than machines.
+Any word in any human language can therefore be used; the reason CMN exists is to provide a general syntax, a protocol, between the composer and the performer.

 **1) Variables**